 The Iriqui National Park

 The largest national park in Morocco and the only one in the Sahara Desert.
 Established to protect the biodiversity, flora and fauna across 123,000 ha of south-eastern Morocco, and in particular to preserve the temporary wetlands of Lake Iriqui, at the heart of the desert (which support grazing of animals and migratory birds).

-With this 7 days circular tour explore the Sahara Desert of Morocco both by foot and 4WD.
+With this 7 days circular Sahara desert trek and tour explore the Moroccan Sahara by foot and 4WD.
 Cross the Atlas mountain range at its two most renowned high passes, each above 2000m, the Tichka and Test passes.
 Enjoy Morocco’s southern hospitality in characterful kasbah guest houses.
 A great introduction to Morocco’s outdoors for those who wish to combine desert hiking, and camping off the beaten path, with charming rural accommodation.

 - 4×4 vehicle with driver-guide for 7 days;

 - desert guide and cook for 2 days;

 - camel caravan for 2 days (transport of equipment, luggage, and with option to ride by camel);